Frequently Asked Questions.

 Should you have any glass related questions, please call and we will be happy to assist you.

 Each product we offer carries a separate warranty.
 Once installed (shower doors, thermal units, etc.) we will stand by our installation for a period of one year.
 The product itself will carry a manufacturers warranty against defect for 1 to 10 years, depending on the product.

 There are many good brands on the market.
 We sell an aerosol can that produces a foam-spray on and wipe off.
 The most economical glass cleaner is a mixture of 1/3 white vinegar and 2/3 water and wipe with a newspaper.
 The newspaper does not leave lint on the glass.
 When it comes to cleaning mirrors do NOT use abrasives, alkali, ammonia or acids as these destroy the silver backing.

-Most often it is in bathroom mirrors were moisture and contaminates in the air attack the silver backing causing discoloring and flaking.
+Most often it is in bathroom mirrors were moisture and contaminates in the air attack the silver backing causing discolouring and flaking.
 Soapy water or incorrect cleaning liquids accumulate on the edges of the mirror eroding the backing.
-At Commercial Glass and Mirror we avoid the deterioration by sealing the edges of the mirror.
+At Commercial Mirror and Glass, we avoid the deterioration by sealing the edges of the mirror.

 All insulated units will eventually fail.
 Insulated glass is made using two pieces of glass bonded together with a spacer creating an air space in the center that produces the insulation.
 Even when properly installed, heat, cold, expansion, contraction, uv-rays and moisture eventually cause seal failure.